+LaSalle Securities Proxy Voting Policy

-LaSalle Securities Compliance Manual - Chapter 14 Proxy Voting Policy Date of Updated Issue December 2022
+Compliance Manual - Chapter 14

-KEY TAKEAWAYS
+December 2022

+Key takeaways

 - 1. LaSalle Securities votes proxies in the best interest of its clients. - 2.
 Portfolio Managers are responsible for monitoring corporate actions and conflicts of interest and for making voting decisions for their coverage area. - 3.
 The Proxy Voting Administrator is responsible for 1) executing votes according to the Portfolio Manager's voting decision; 2) retention of the required documents; and 3) disclosure of information to clients. - 4.
 Identified material conflicts of interest should be mitigated using one of the noted procedures.